jjaswanson4/s4-hana-deployment-demo/README.md

 ## The Power of Ansible's Inventory
 One of the main intentions of this demo is to highlight how powerful an ansible inventory can be, and how to integrate this with complex environments that need automation.

-For this demo, Ansible Tower will be our source of truth, with an inventory containing host_vars and group_vars used to deploy SAP components.
+For this demo, Ansible Controller will be our source of truth, with an inventory containing host_vars and group_vars used to deploy SAP components.

 ## How to Run
 Within the `provisoner` directory is a playbook for configuring Red Hat Ansible Controller, along with an example vars file.
 The playbooks run by Ansible Controller are located in the `playbooks` directory.